 Natural Ways To Help With Mosquitoes In Wilmington

-No one needs to tell you how quickly mosquitoes can ruin a family barbecue on a nice warm summer evening.
+No one needs to tell you how quickly mosquitoes in Wilmington can ruin a family barbecue on a nice warm summer evening.
 Everyone has been chased back inside at one time or another by those biting little pests, but it doesn’t have to be that way.
 There are a few natural ways to repel mosquitoes.

 One popular remedy is to incorporate plants that keep mosquitoes away into your landscaping theme.
 Lemongrass, citronella grass, and catnip are common greenery used to ward off mosquitoes.
 Some of the more decorative flowering plants also known to help repel mosquitoes are marigolds, lavender, and scented geraniums.
 Just keep in mind, the flowering type of plants can tend to attract bees and wasps.

 There are candles and burners commercially available that utilize various smells that aid in keeping mosquitoes away.
 Another good measure of mosquito control is to reduce any pools of standing water, which are great breeding grounds for mosquitoes to lay their eggs.
 But the best way to ensure your yard is mosquito-free is to enlist professional Wilmington pest control.
-The professionals at Jay Taylor Exterminating have experience in protecting your property from mosquitoes and other types of pests.
+The professionals at Jay Taylor Exterminating have experience in protecting your home from mosquitoes and other types of pests.

 What Happens To Your Blood In A Mosquito?